-The Repository section contains connection settings of design and production repositories.
+The Repository section contains connection settings of design and deployment repositories.
 To modify the repository settings, proceed as follows:

-- 1. In the Name field, enter the repository name to be displayed in repository editor. - Select the connection type and enter corresponding location of the repository to be used as a data source as described in the following table.
+- 1. In the Name field, enter the repository name to be displayed in repository editor. - 2.
+Select the connection type and enter corresponding location of the repository to be used as a data source as described in the following table.

-Connection types for setting up design and production repositories Туре Description Local Repository is located on the local machine as a folder.
+Connection types for setting up design and deployment repositories Туре Description Local The Repository is located on the local machine as a folder.
 This folder must be specified in the Repository Directory field.
 Remote - RMI The Repository is located on a remote server and can be accessed by the RMI protocol.
 The Repository URL field displays URL for remote access to the repository.
 Remote - WebDav The Repository is located on a remote server and can be accessed via WebDav protocol.
 The Repository URL field displays URL for remote access to the repository.
 Database The Repository is located in a local or remote database.
-This option is available only for production repository.
 Repository URL field displays URL for access to the database.
-A user can create connection to different databases, such as MySQL, MS SQL, and Oracle.
-For more information on supported versions, see http://openl-tablets.org/supported-platforms .
+A user can create connection to different databases, such as MySQL, MS SQL, Oracle etc. For more information on supported versions, see http://openl-tablets.org/supported-platforms .
+AWS S3 The repository is located in Amazon Simple Storage Service (AWS S3).
+A "bucket" is a located unit of storage in AWS S3, and is globally unique.
+Choose a region for storage to reduce latency, costs, etc. An Access key and a Secret key are needed to access storage.
+If employed system retrieves it from one of the known locations as described in AWS Access Keys .
+The Listener period is the interval in which to repository changes, in seconds.